bumlang936/MechaCar_Statistical_Analysis/README.md

 1.)
 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

-From the p-values shown above, the varaibles that provided a non-random amount of variance to the mpg values were vechile_length and ground_clearance because their p-values were way below the significance level of .05.
+From the p-values shown above, the variables that provided a non-random amount of variance to the mpg values were vechile_length and ground_clearance because their p-values were way below the significance level of .05.

 2.)
 Is the slope of the linear model considered to be zero?
 Why or why not?